leddoo/kibi/main.md

             - typed code can use escape analysis & stack allocation.
             - these types can still be implemented as tables by a vm.
             - they could help with wasm interop.
+        - structs.
+            - fixed number of fields.
+            - structurally typed (for "linking").
+            - value types -> requires clone on copy.
+                - fine ~ eventually stack allocated.
+            - use case: code where speed > flexibility.
+    - string interning & string raweq uses pointer eq first.
+    - run/link time cross module optimizations (eg: inlining).
+        - issue: redefining some function, maybe from the debugger.
+        - but: can always de-optimize, switch back to bytecode.
+    - table opts:
+        - hash slot prediction.
+            - this may be enough, since you should use structs when perf matters.
+            - interned string raweq is very fast.
+        - hidden classes.
     - allocation:
         - concurrent garbage collector (like go).
         - paged size class heap (like mimalloc/tcmalloc).